JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 ```

 There is also a related fuction, `ugettext_lazy()`, that translates strings when they are accessed rather than when they are called.
 The translation itself will be done when the string is used in a string context, such as in template rendering.
 This is efficient when used in `models.py` or `forms.py`.

+## Marking in Templates

+To make a string in a Django template translatable, we use the tag `{% trans %}`.
+The `{% trans %}` tag can translate both strings and variables: